shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 ## Discussion

 The results of all three machine learning models that were used varied significantly.
-One excelled at predicting the occurences of *0* while the other would predict *0* and *1* with ~50-50 accuracies.
+One excelled at predicting the occurrences of *0* while the other would predict *0* and *1* with ~50-50 accuracies.

 #### Comparison of Accuracy Metrics across the Models